 This low-calorie chocolate mug cake only requires ¼ teaspoon of coconut oil (or butter, if you prefer!) and no eggs.
 Instead, it gets the rest of its moist texture from Greek yogurt!
 I always love baking with Greek yogurt because it adds the same moisture to your batter as extra butter or oil for a fraction of the calories.
 And it gives your treats a protein boost, too!

-This is the vanilla stevia that I use because I love its warm flavor and don’t notice any strange aftertaste like with some other stevia products.
+This is the liquid stevia that I use because I love its sweet flavor and don’t notice any strange aftertaste like with some other stevia products.
 You can find it at many health-oriented grocery stores, but I buy mine online here because that’s the best price I’ve found.
 (And you’ll use it in all of these recipes of mine, too!)

 - 2 tbsp (15g) oat flour (gluten-free, if necessary, and measured like this)